Dung30ns-Dr0g0ns546/Bank_It/README.md

 # Customer
 class Customer extends User
-Create a constructor class called "Customer", and have it use the variables
+Create two constructor class called "Customer", and have it use the variables "userName" and "pin"

 # HasMenu

 # SavingAccount

 # User